itereshchenkov/jest-teamcity/README.md

 ## Usage

-Put this into tje jest configuration file:
+Add this into the jest configuration file:
 ```javascript
 "reporters": ["default", "jest-teamcity"]
 ```